pananton/busrpc-spec/busrpc.md

 ### Type encoding

-To describe endpoint encoding algorithm we first define an algorithm `EncodeValue`, which unambiguously converts a value of [encodable](#structure) protobuf type to a string.
+To describe endpoint encoding algorithm we first define an algorithm `EncodeValue`, which unambiguously converts a value of [**encodable**](#structure) protobuf type to a string.

 If we consider `EncodeValue` as a function, it's signature will be `string EncodeValue(value, flags)`.
 Here, `value` is a value to be encoded and `flags` are flags, controlling encoding process.

-Specification currently defines only one flag HASH, which makes algorithm return SHA-224 hash of `value` instead of value itself.
-This flag is frequently used together with `string`, `bytes` and structure type values, because they may have arbitrary length.
-However, it can also be applied for scalar/enumeration type values, though it usually makes no sense, because the result will occupy more space in the endpoint than original value.
+Specification currently defines only one flag APPLY_HASH, which makes algorithm return SHA-224 hash of `value` instead of value itself.
+This flag is frequently used together with `string`, `bytes` and structure types, because their values may have arbitrary length.
+However, it can also be applied to other types, though it usually makes no sense, because the result will occupy more space in the endpoint than the value encoded without specifying this flag.

 We will describe encoding algorithm in terms of a function call `EncodeValue(value, flags)`.
 Regardless of the `value` type, first step of `EncodeValue(value, flags)` is:
 0. If `value` is NULL (i.e., not set), return `<null>` reserved word.